1. The Lord of the Rings by J.R.R. Tolkien

 2. The Raven Cycle by Maggie Stiefvater

-These books include everything from street racing to Latin, and are without a doubt some of the best books I have ever read.
+These books include everything from street racing to Latin to birds, and are without a doubt some of the best books I have ever read.
 Although on the surface the basic plot may not seem like much, I guarantee that you’ll be blown away.
 (Seriously, the blurb on the back of The Raven Boys…it just doesn’t do it justice.)

 3. Six of Crows Duology by Leigh Bardugo